-- A. The student who will represent the school on the board if elected will be required to participate in a Meet the Candidates Session.
+A. The student who will represent the school on the board, if elected, will be required to participate in a Meet the Candidates Session.
 Each candidate school's student representative will be asked questions from delegates in attendance regarding platform and qualifications.
 The Meet the Candidates Session will be conducted by a conference committee led by the current Parliamentarian School.
-The procedures for the Meet the Candidate Session are as follows: - 1.
-We will have five Meet the Candidate sessions: - a.
-President - b.
-Vice-President - c.
-Secretary - d.
-Parliamentarian - e.
-Elected Advisor to the Board - 2.
-The moderator (the current state officer) will introduce themselves and give a brief description of the office. - a.
-Moderator will give each student candidate one minute to introduce themselves and their platform. - b.
-Students will receive time cue warnings. - c.
-Schools will be introduced in alphabetical order.
+The procedures for the Meet the Candidate Session are as follows:

-- 3. After all schools have introduced themselves, we will move to the question/answer segment. - a.
-All students will be asked to answer the same questions. - b.
-Candidates will alternate who is asked the question first. - c.
-Each Student Representative Candidate will have one minute to answer each question and will be given time cues. - d.
-This process will repeat throughout the session. - 4.
-The following are required to attend this session: - a.
-All candidates seeking the position, along with their advisors - b.
-Current State Officer for that position - c.
-Committee members assigned to that room (Student & Advisor) - 5.
+- 1. We will have four Meet the Candidate sessions: - a) President - b) Vice-President - c) Secretary - d) Parliamentarian - 2.
+The moderator will be the current state student representative for each office and will introduce themselves and give a brief description of the office. - a) Moderator will give each student candidate one minute to introduce themselves and their platform. - b) Students will receive time cue warnings. - c) Schools will be introduced in alphabetical order. - 3.
+After all schools have introduced themselves, we will move to the question/answer segment. - a) All students will be asked to answer the same questions. - b) The moderator will alternate who is asked the question first. - c) Each Student Representative Candidate will have one minute to answer each question and will be given time cues. - d) This process will repeat throughout the session. - 4.
+The following are required to attend this session: - a) All candidates seeking the position, along with their advisors - b) Current State Officer student and advisor for that position - c) Meet the Candidate committee members assigned to that room (Student & Advisor) - d) Parliamentarian school members - 5.
 Questions will be submitted for consideration by conference delegates. - 6.
 Questions selected for use will be determined by the Meet the Candidates committee. - 7.
-Officer Candidate Student Representatives are encouraged to dress up for the Meet the Candidate.
+Officer Candidate Student Representatives are encouraged to wear business attire for the Meet the Candidate Session.